-PM2.5 and Fairbanks
+PM2.5 - Fairbanks

-The reasons for Fairbanks problems with PM 2.5 may be similar to those for carbon monoxide.
 Surrounded by hills on three sides, Fairbanks is susceptible to temperature inversions which trap a layer of cold air close to the ground.
-Even relatively small amounts of pollution can be trapped for days, even weeks, at a time.
-This leads to episodes of poor air quality.
-Cold weather (below -10 or -15F) also seems to increase the PM2.5 levels.
-Fine particulates are products of combustion - burning more fuel when it is colder - be it fuel oil, wood, coal, waste oil, or motor vehicle fuel - produces more PM2.5.
+Even a relatively small amount of pollution can be trapped near the ground for days or even weeks at a time.
+Pollution levels can increase as an inversion intensifies and then fluctuate as the inversion lessens in intensity.
+This leads to periods of poor air quality which can range from several hours to multiple consecutive days.
+Cold weather (below -10 or -15⁰ F) also increases the fine particulate matter (PM2.5) levels as inversions generally strengthen with increasing cold.
+Additionally, when it is colder, there is a need to increase burning of fuel oil, wood, coal, waste oil, or motor vehicle fuel which in turn produces more PM2.5 pollution.

 The chart above shows the PM2.5 concentrations recorded at the State Office Building site in downtown Fairbanks from January 2006 through December of 2012.
 The gray shaded bars depict the winter seasons, the red dotted horizontal line shows the level of the 24 hour National Ambient Air Quality Standard.
 As can be seen Fairbanks has been experiencing exceedances of the PM2.5 standard during the past 7 winter seasons.
 Additionally there were periods of poor air quality during the summers in 2009 and 2010 due to smoke from wild fires in the interior of Alaska.